v-scornell/MD-101T00-ManagingModernDesktops/MD-101_Lab_ChangeLog.md

 This log will be updated whenever updates are made to the lab steps in MD-101.
 Note that this log only contains changes to the labs.
 The change log for course content is still located in the Learning Download Center.

+### 04-17-20
+Lab 0404 **Creating device inventory reports**, Scenario 3, updated steps to create reports using PowerBI instead of using pre-configured reports (that were causing a previous issue).
+Also updated to use the new Endpoint Manager URL.
+Minor adjustments related to formatting.

 ### 11-04-19
 Initial Release